 With all the construction in Seattle, it’s easy to see CC 6 buildings as they are being erected.
 While not all CC 6 buildings are skyscrapers, all skyscrapers are CC 6.

-CC 6 floor and roof elements will exhibit the following elements:
+CC 6 floor and roof elements exhibit the following elements

 - Reinforced concrete with slabs no fewer than four inches thick.

 - Floor and roof assemblies with a fire-resistance rating of no fewer than two hours.